 A spectral resolution of 96,000 has been measured with a slit width of 0.2 " at 2172 nm.
-Similarly, a spectral resolution of 60,000 has been measured with a slit width of 0.3 ".
-Currently, the relation slit-width to spectral resolution R is such that $R \times \text{slit}$ width (in ")/0.2" $\approx 100,000$ , which is valid for slit width between 0.2 and $\approx 0.8$ ".
+Currently, the relation slit-width to spectral resolution R is such that $R \times \text{slit}$ width (in ")/0.2" \approx 100,000.
 However, this relation is only valid in the case that the whole slit width is uniformly illuminated by the light source, such as in the case of NoAO with narrow slit width.
 In the case of good AO corrections, the resolution may be partly determined by the width of the PSF at the entrance width and the stability of the PSF location in the slit during the observations.
+Figure 25 shows the optical depth profile obtained from the combination of 5 12CO lines seen in absorption toward the young star DG CrA, using a 0.2 " slit width.
+A Gaussian fit to this profile, taking into account the finite pixel width, gives a FWHM of 3.18 km s-1, corresponding to a resolution of 94,300.
+This value is therefore a lower limit to the spectral resolving power of CRIRES.